Security-Onion-Solutions/securityonion-docs/PostInstallation.rst

       sudo sostat | less

 -  Any IDS/NSM system needs to be tuned for the network it’s monitoring.
-Please see `ManagingAlerts <ManagingAlerts>`__.
-You should only run the signatures you really care about.
+Please see the `<tuning>`__ section.
+You should only run the IDS signatures you really care about.

--  Review and categorize events every day with the goal being to categorize all events every day.
+-  Review and categorize alerts in Sguil/Squert every day with the goal being to categorize *all* events every day.
 Neglecting to do so will result in database/Sguil issues as the number of uncategorized events continues to increase on a daily basis.

 -  On the server running the Sguil database, set the ``DAYSTOKEEP`` variable in ``/etc/nsm/securityonion.conf`` to however many days you want to keep in your archive.
 The default is 30, but you may need to adjust it based on your organization’s detection/response policy and your available disk space.